BinDruid/django-persian-pdf/README.rst

 Notes on LaTeX
 ----------------

-1. Using latex template for with persian fonts requires you to have installed your persian fonts in home directory.
+1. Using latex template with persian fonts requires you to have installed your persian fonts in home directory.

 .. code-block:: bash

-   mkdir -p ~/.fonts
+   mkdir ~/.fonts
    cp /path_to_fonts/Vazirmatn.ttf ~/.fonts/
    fc-cache -f -v